-The on-boarding process when you start working with a consultant is fairly simple; we need access to all of the appropriate platforms so we can dig through your data, an on-boarding document filled out that will document any past penalties, traffic issues, major structural/website changes, and so on, aa kick off call, and then we get to work!
+The onboarding process when you start working with a consultant is fairly simple; we need access to all of the appropriate platforms so we can dig through your data, an onboarding document filled out that will document any past penalties, traffic issues, major structural/website changes, and so on, a kick off call, and then we get to work!
 We can integrate into your existing project management system, or handle everything through email.

 It might feel like you’re paying more to a consultant because you’re working with an individual vs. a few people, however, agencies generally have much higher monthly retainers and annual contracts because of additional team members/resources needed to execute on the project.

 An agency could be perfect for you if you need constant communication and enjoy working with multiple team members.
 The vibe of an agency is definitely better suited for certain types of companies with certain types of resources, and you’ll know quickly whether or not an agency or consultant is best for your needs.
 It’s great to also have an agency of record that can work hand in hand with your consulting agency, so that you’re working towards a common goal, and you can be a bit more hands off between the two.

 The onboarding process that we refined at agencies in the past looked something like this: